pojntfx/uni-webtopics-notes/docs/presentation.md

 - Demo: Downloading, updating, extracting a package

-### Distribution to RedHat Linux
+### Distribution to RedHat Enterprise Linux

+- RHEL is a very popular distribution and serves as the upstream of many other distros (CentOS, Rocky Linux etc.)
+- Fedora Linux is its upstream
+- Is based on the RPM package format and the DNF package manager
+- Commercial
+- Very long support cycles (at least ten years per major release)
-- RPM packages
+- RPM package format: Demo
-- Yum repository
+- DNF package manager and repositories: Demo

 ### Distribution to Debian GNU/Linux

+- Debian is another very popular distribution that also serves as the upstream of many other distros (Ubuntu, Linux Mint, Pop!\_OS etc.)
+- Is based on the DEB package format and the APT package manager
+- Community-Driven, completely Free Software
+- 5 years support per major release
-- DEB package
+- DEB package format: Demo
-- APT repository
+- APT package manager and repositories: Demo

 ### Distribution to Linux (universal)

-- Flatpak
+- Flatpak overview
+- Flatpak's build system and differences to traditional packages
 - Flatpak repository

-### Distribution to Android
+### In Comparison: Distribution to Android, Windows and macOS

-- APK
-- F-Droid repository
+- APKs in F-Droid repository

-### Distribution to Windows

 - MSI package with auto-updates

-### Distribution to macOS

 - DMG package with auto-updates

 ### Distribution to Kubernetes/the Cloud